hero_NikonZ50f1-4_24134

 Aperture ring: The Z 50mm f1.4 has a slim multi-function control ring which can be assigned to operate the aperture (which is the default), exposure compensation, or ISO sensitivity – or simply switched off.
 It is located behind the focus ring.
 On the Z 50mm f1.8 S the focus ring can be configured to act as multi-function ring – but then you lose the manual focus override functionality. [+]

 Lens profile: All Z-Nikkors come with a lens profile which can be controlled from the camera.
 Vignette control offers the usual options of High, Normal, Low and Off.
-Diffraction compensation can be activated or deactivated.
-Whether Auto distortion control is always On and cannot be deactivated I can only say when I get my review copy of the lens. [+]
+Diffraction compensation and Auto distortion control can be activated or deactivated. [+]

 Both lenses cover full frame/FX or smaller sensors. [+]